go-chassis/go-chassis/docs/user-guides/fault-tolerance.md

 # Fault Tolerance
 ## Introduction

-go-chassis support fault-tolerance to resilient your service
+go-chassis support fault-tolerance, so that you can define if error occurs, how to deal with this error.

 ## Configuration